vesterheim/gold-medalist-portfolio/_artists/speltz--steve.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---

-I was born and raised in Rollingstone, MN.
+I was born and raised in Rollingstone, Minn.
 I spent most of my childhood wanting to be a carpenter.
 I have spent most of my adult life working in woodworking.
 My wife Pat and I own Custom Hardwoods.
-We build cabinets, furniture and mill work for a living.
-At some point, and I don't know exactly when, I started carving for enjoyment which led to taking classes.
-I had hoped it might lead to doing and incorporating it in my cabinets and furniture .
+We build cabinets, furniture, and mill work for a living.
+At some point, and I don't know exactly when, I started carving for enjoyment, which led to taking classes.
+I had hoped it might lead to doing and incorporating it in my cabinets and furniture.
 This I assure you I do very little of as I think it is not something people regularly do these days or can afford.
-However I will keep trying to get people to see the value in keeping this alive.
+However, I will keep trying to get people to see the value in keeping this alive.

 Steve Speltz, 2014